StatCan/egp-crn/docs/source/road_network_collapse/meshblock_conflation.rst

 .. admonition:: Note

     Misaligned networks are difficult to resolve since there is no clear nor obvious solution.
-If the EGP and NGD BBs are not too different in shape, try modifying the BO shape slightly or rerunning the script with a slightly lower threshold value.
+If the CRN and NGD BBs are not too different in shape, try modifying the BO shape slightly or rerunning the script with a slightly lower threshold value.
 Larger differences may require adding NGD roads as BOs and / or adding completely new BOs, thereby segmenting the data until the conflation threshold is satisfied.